 Not only is the decor incredibly aesthetically pleasing and staff super friendly, the food is simply divine.
 They cater for everyone here; with a menu full of açai bowls, paleo eggs and vegan protein pancakes, they also serve brekkie essentials for the fish/meat eaters out there; smoked salmon and bacon.

-When given the option, I will always chose breakfast over a lunch menu, regardless of the time of day, so I haven’t tried any of their soups and sandwiches, however it’s safe to say that I’ve almost worked my way through their entire vegan breakfast menu!
+When given the option, I will always chose breakfast over a lunch menu, regardless of the time of day, so I haven’t tried any of their soups and sandwiches, however it’s safe to say that I’ve worked my way through their entire vegan breakfast menu!
 The açai bowl and ‘toast two ways’ are my faves.
 I genuinely can’t decide whether I prefer the spicy hummus on toast to the more traditional avo toast – whoever created this menu is a genius!

 13 Dame Street, Dublin 2